micoxion/AttoviaWiki/content/index.md

 - [[Meyda-flow]]
 - [[Contracts]]
 ### Tag Key
+- #Spoiler
 	If you see the Spoiler tag at the top of the page it should always be accompanied by one of the following: 🌶, 🌶🌶, 🌶🌶🌶.
 The spoiler spice meter as it were.
 	#🌶 = Light spoilers, generally won't cause any kind of meta-game issues but simply something an in world character wouldn't know
 	#🌶🌶 = Medium spoilers, could be used to meta-game but not in any kind of story or game breaking way
 	#🌶🌶🌶 = HOT Spoilers, this knowledge is volatile for a consistent player to know, may come with specific role tagged in which case those not tagged consider it medium
 	These are of course only applicable if you think you might play in a game of mine any time soon.
 If that is not the case then sally forth curious [[Soul]]!
+- #incomplete
+	Notes with the incomplete tag aren't *really* publish ready, but have information that isn't incorrect.
+They will often be quite short or small, but at least help flesh out more of the linking.
+Hopefully I can reduce the number of files that are tagged as such but we will see.